Edictum

 AI Assistance

-Right page if: you want to install Edictum in a TypeScript or Node.js project, see the package overview, or write your first contract in TypeScript.
+Right page if: you want to install Edictum in a TypeScript or Node.js project, see the package overview, or write your first ruleset in TypeScript.
 Wrong page if: you are using Python -- see https://docs.edictum.ai/docs/quickstart.
 For a specific TS adapter, see https://docs.edictum.ai/docs/typescript/adapters.
 Gotcha: `fromYaml()` is synchronous.
 Use `fromYamlAsync()` in ESM contexts if you hit module-loading issues.
 YAML parsing requires `js-yaml` as an optional peer dependency.

 Getting Started